Content

 =VLOOKUP(A3, B$3:B$8, 1, FALSE)

-Email addresses identical in both lists will appear in column D. An “#N/A” error will appear on each row where the email addresses are not available in the Right list.
+Email addresses identical in both lists will appear in the second column of D. An “#N/A” error will appear on each row where the email addresses are not available in the Right list.

 VLOOKUP with multiple criteria in Google Sheets

 By default, VLOOKUP doesn't support multiple criteria searches.
 However, you can use VLOOKUP with a helper column to combine multiple criteria.
-In this example, we'll locate someone's email address based on their first and last name:
+In this example, we have a specified column that'll locate someone's email address based on their first and last name:

 1. Create a Helper column by combining the values of the First name and Last name columns: